 Like most companies within the UK, the Forge Holiday Group is exposed to changes in macroeconomic conditions caused by the political instability within the UK.
 This instability has led to an increase in market volatility and as a result an increase in interest rates and reduced predictability of regulatory and legislative matters.
-These changes have a direct impact on the Group's cost of debt and could lead to problems for people accessing credit which has a direct knock-on effect on the property market and subsequent property values and running costs.
+These changes have a direct impact on the Group's cost of debt, and could lead to problems for people accessing credit which has a direct knock-on effect on the property market and subsequent property values and running costs.
+Macroeconomic risk now are more likely to be caused by the underlying economic cycle.